 From these ruins we descended along the valley, wh., without break or variation, is a mere blanket held at the 4 corners.
 The farther end of it is graced by a bridge, which runs running parallel with the Thames, which flows a few yards from it. … Through the arch of the bridge we were carryed to see a piece of rock-scenery, consisting of half a dozen large stones brought together than which Nothing can be more absurd.
 They neither give any idea of what they mean were intended to represent; nor are they suited to the country, in which they are introduced.
 They are heterogeneous ornaments.

 Even to reach this relatively anodyne level of description, however, Gilpin has had to work hard: in the original Wye manuscript we’re offered deletions and corrections which speak eloquently both of his disgust and of an attempt to record an immediate aesthetic—but also emotional—response to Conway’s garden.
-Thus, for example, the ‘disagreeable chalk ruins start life as ‘vile things; so much chalk above ground may finally be ‘very disgusting but in the Wye tour ‘disgusting’ is a replacement for ‘abominable’; the bridge ‘wh. runs parallel with the Thames’ is first and ‘absurdity’ and then ‘beyond ridicule’; and finally, Gilpin concludes: ‘this piece of rocky-scenery tho it was probably the most expensive part of the garden… is after all, instead of being an object of the imagination, an unmeaning, affected trifle’.
+Thus, for example, the ‘disagreeable chalk ruins start life as ‘vile things; so much chalk above ground may finally be ‘very disgusting but in the Wye tour ‘disgusting’ is a replacement for ‘abominable’; the bridge ‘wh. runs parallel with the Thames’ is first an ‘absurdity’ and then ‘beyond ridicule’; and finally, Gilpin concludes: ‘this piece of rocky-scenery tho it was probably the most expensive part of the garden… is after all, instead of being an object of the imagination, an unmeaning, affected trifle’.

 Combined with the Lakes manuscript’s claim that Conway’s ruins ‘neither give any idea of what they mean or were intended to represent ….
-They are heterogeneous ornaments’, it’s these last deleted phrases from the Wye manuscript which are perhaps most helpful when we try to make sense of Gilpin’s agenda, and they form part of a conversation with his friend Thomas Whately.
+They are heterogeneous ornaments’, it is these last deleted phrases from the Wye manuscript which are perhaps most helpful when we try to make sense of Gilpin’s agenda, and they form part of a conversation with his friend Thomas Whately.

 Considering what was a shared interest in ruins, and reiterating those conventional manoeuvres we have already encountered in Carter and Kames, Whately writes in the Observations: